Like it? Share it…

 - Bring our your inner detective with this exploration of family finger prints and forensic science.
 From KC Edventures.

 - Here’s an easy telescope craft that you can look through to ‘see’ sticker constellation stars.
 From Math Geek Mama.

 - Artsy Momma has some more fun constellation ideas that cover each of the STEM pillars, including one that involves marshmallows.
 Yum!

 You could check out the ideas on our Science for 3-4 Year Olds page – many of these ideas are completely appropriate for 5 and 6 year olds as well.
 If you’re looking to challenge the kids a little bit further, you can usually extend almost any activity by encouraging kids to follow the scientific method.
 They can hypothesize, plan and set up the activities for themselves, experiment with changing one variable at a time, document the process, revise their hypothesis, etc.

 We also have a Science for 7-9 Year Olds page, if you’re looking to up the ante.
 (You’ll likely need to help with those activities though).

-What activity or experiment should Jewel and I try next?
+What activity or experiment should Bumble Bee and I try next?
 Have you got any suggestions for us?

 All kids activities on this blog require attentive adult supervision.
 Parents and carers will need to judge whether a particular activity is appropriate their child’s age and skill level.
 Click here for more information.